adijha2401/System-Threat-Forecaster/README.md

 After evaluating the listed models, HGBC provided the best Accuracy Score of 0.6280.

 # Output: _submission.csv_
-The file contains the binary indicators (0: NOT infected; 1: infected) after serialising each MachineID as Id, to
+The file contains the binary indicators (0: NOT infected; 1: infected) after serialising each MachineID as Id.

 # Future Work
 I've identified several promising directions for future research: